grafana/grafana/docs/sources/datasources/tempo.md

 This is a configuration for the Loki search query type.

--- **Data source -** Loki instance used when searching for traces.
-The Loki instance must have derived fields configured.
+-- **Data source -** The Loki instance in which you want to search traces.
+You must configure derived fields in the Loki instance.

 ## Query traces